- Bill Negotiation

 Then, it compared my monthly charges for internet with national averages and found mine to be high.
 So, it showed me other available options, many of them introductory rates I didn’t know were out there.
 When that rate draws to a close, Charlie will let me know by text that it is time to reassess.

 With Charlie, one of the biggest ways they save you money is by looking at services you are already paying for and finding cheaper options.

 Charlie also uncovers recurring charges, like magazine subscriptions I meant to cancel but never got around to doing.
 My eyes were also opened on the high cost of Hulu TV, which I rarely watch.
 It also suggested a cell phone contract that could save me money.

 Worried about those pesky surcharges?
 You can set up your account for alerts, such as when you’ve been hit with a charge for using an ATM, or if you’re in danger of having an overdraft on your account.

 Having trouble staying on a budget?
 You can ask Charlie how much you need to set aside each week to save up for major purchases, like a security deposit for a new apartment, or down payment for a car.

-You can ask for your spending habits to be grouped by category, such as restaurant expenses, or broken down to specific establishments, like TGI Fridays or Olive Garden.
+You can ask for your spending habits to be grouped by category, such as restaurant expenses, or broken down to specific establishments, like Buffalo Wild Wings or Cheesecake Factory.

 Receiving Text Messages

-You can opt into receiving alerts that will keep you posted on spending in certain categories.
+You can opt into getting alerts that will keep you posted on spending in certain categories.

 For me, that’s entertainment-related expenses like eating out or going to the movies.
-You can ask for your balance before making any large purchases, whether or not you’re staying in your set budget, and if there’s a better deal you should be considering.
+You can ask for your balance before making any large purchases, whether or not you’re staying in your set budget, and if there’s a better deal you should be looking into.